ncsa/TGI_RAILS_Documentation/docs/source/ondemand/index.rst

 Managing files
 ----------------
+The Files app allows users to easily transfer files to or from their local machines, view and edit files on RAILS.
 To manage files on RAILS, click on **Files > Home Directory** dropdown in the navigation bar, this will bring up a file browser.
-You can view, edit and delete files from this interface as well as upload and download files to and from your local machine.
+By default the Files app will show your Home Directory located at `/u/<your_username>`.
+If you have access to a shared project it will be under `/projects/<project_name>`.

 ..
 Warning::
     For large file transfers or transfers with many files, please use `Globus <globus>`_.
 File transfers through the OOD interface are limited to the amount of memory on the OnDemand server, the number of users currently using it, and browser limitations.

 Shell Access
 -----------------
 OnDemand provides a terminal interface that allows you to connect to RAILS just like you would with SSH.
 You can access the shell by clicking **Clusters > TGI RAILS Shell Access** from the navigation bar.

 Job Management
 --------------

-You can create or edit job scripts, submit jobs, and monitor job status from the **Jobs** interface.
-In the navigation bar
+**Active Jobs**

+The Active Jobs menu option takes you to a list of your jobs (pending, running, and recently completed).
+You can filter the list to show all jobs or just your jobs.
+This includes jobs that weren't started by OnDemand.
+Details about a job can be viewed by clicking on the arrow dropdown on the left side of the job entry.

+**Job Composer**

+The Job Composer provides a template system for creating and managing batch jobs from within the OnDemand interface.
+Please see the documentation provided by `Open OnDemand <https://osc.github.io/ood-documentation/release-1.8/applications/job-composer.html>`_ for more information

 Interactive apps
 ----------------